kili-technology/kili-python-sdk/docs/sdk/tutorials/ner_pre_annotations_openai.md

 Although the OpenAI language model we will use in this tutorial is not explicitly trained on our annotation task, we will see that it is still able to produce good results.

-Nowadays, language models are powerful enough to perform many tasks without being explicitly trained on them.
+Indeed, current language models are powerful enough to perform many tasks without being explicitly trained on them.
 This is called zero-shot learning.

 Throughout this tutorial, we will: